carloscol-in/py-design-patterns/README.md

 ## Chain of Responsibility

 Sequence of handlers processing an event one after another.
 A chain of components who all get a chance to process a command or a query, optionally having default processing implementation and an ability to terminate the processing chain.

+In some cases you can implement Chain of Responsibility as a Linked List.

+### Chain of Responsibility: Command Query Separation

+Whenever we operate on objects, we separate all of the invocations into two different concepts; `Query` and `Command`.

+A `Command` is something that you send when you're asking for an action or a change.

+A `Query` is asking for information, without the necessity to change anything.

+`CQS` is a concept that looks for having separate means of sending commands and queries to.

+### Chain of Responsibility: Main Concepts

+* You can implement Chain of Responsibility design pattern as a Linked-List/Chain of references or a centralized construct.
+* Enlist objects in the Chain, possibly controlling their order; either by priority or any other metric.
+Every element in the Chain can stop the Chain processing and prevent the information from proceeding to other elements of the Chain.
+* You can also remove elements from the Chain.

+## Command

+The motivation of this design pattern is to stop using perishable statements, which are the case for the ordinary statements.
+This means, that for example, variable assignment is a perishable statement, because you can't undo/rollback to the previous state before executing that statement.
+This is similar to transaction based state.
+Another problem that the Command design pattern tries to solve is that you can't serialize sequence of actions (calls).
+We want an object that represents an operation.

+### Command: Use cases

+GUI commands, multi-level undo/redo, macro recording, and more.

+> A command is an object that represents the instruction to perform certain action.
+Contains all the necessary information for the action to be taken, as well as for logging purposes if desired.